christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 To trace which parts of the model's attention are key for this task, and break down those pathways, we need a deeper dive into the attention patterns.
 Specifically, we want to see how the model attends to tokens related to John, his initial actions, and his final actions.

 One approach is tracking the activations of key tokens (John, basket, box, cat) across layers, showing how their representations evolve.
-Another approach is pinpointing which layers and attention heads contribute most to predicting "basket."
+Another approach is pinpointing which attention heads contribute most to predicting "basket."

 By combining these methods and comparing the results, we can zero in on heads that attend to both the initial state and John’s final action.
-Iterative head analysis and activation patching will help us refine our understanding.

-Looking at the most basic units of computation in the attentions heads will give the most fine-grained account of what is happen when the models is processing information to be sent to the MLPs.
-So we need to explore the roles of the query (Q), key (K), and value (V) vectors across the heirarchy of layers.
+Looking at the most basic units of computation in the attentions heads will give the most fine-grained account of what is happening when the model is processing information to be sent to the MLPs.
+So we need to explore the roles of the query (Q), key (K), and value (V) vectors across the hierarchy of layers.

 The DOLMs attention mechanisms weigh the importance of different parts of the ToM passage.
 Each attention head computes three components: